- Frequently Asked Questions

 10. My student just started talking about graduate school.
 Do you help with this process?

 Yes!
-There are lots of issues to be discussed prior to deciding on a graduate program, so it is important for the student to talk to a career counselor to set goals and discuss whether or not it is appropriate for their career path.
+There are lots of issues to be discussed prior to deciding on a graduate program, so it is important for the student to talk to a career development specialist to set goals and discuss whether or not it is appropriate for their career path.

 11. My son did not get into his graduate program.
 What now?

-Your student might benefit from meeting with a career counselor to discuss other options.
+Your student might benefit from meeting with a Career Development Specialist to discuss other options.

 12. Will my student have a job after graduation?